MORRISVILLE, N.C.--(BUSINESS WIRE)--

 Prior to the initiation of any human clinical studies using Oxycyte in the US, the company will need to develop an FDA approved protocol which will incorporate FDA input on the design and safety measures to be utilized in such studies.
 Oxygen is currently enrolling patients outside of the US in a Phase II-b study to evaluate the safety and tolerability of Oxycyte in patients with severe non-penetrating traumatic brain injury (STOP-TBI).
 The study is currently enrolling patients in Israel for the second cohort of a three cohort trial.

 About Oxygen Biotherapeutics

-Oxygen Biotherapeutics, Inc. is developing medical products for the acute care market.
+Oxygen Biotherapeutics, Inc. is developing medical products for the critical care market.
 The company recently acquired the North American rights to develop and commercialize levosimendan.
 The United States Food and Drug Administration (FDA) has granted Fast Track status for levosimendan for the reduction of morbidity and mortality in cardiac surgery patients at risk for developing Low Cardiac Output Syndrome (LCOS).
 In addition, the FDA has agreed to a Phase 3 protocol design under Special Protocol Assessment (SPA), and provided guidance that a single successful trial will be sufficient to support approval of levosimendan in this indication.
 The company also has developed a proprietary perfluorocarbon (PFC) therapeutic oxygen carrier called Oxycyte® that is currently in clinical and preclinical studies for intravenous delivery for indications such as traumatic brain injury, decompression sickness and stroke.